The Freddie Mercury Tribute Concert: Concert synopsis

-The event lasted four and a half hours, exceeding the planned runtime by one hour, and ending at 22:30 BST.
+The event lasted four and a half hours, exceeding the planned runtime by one hour, and ended at 22:30 BST.
 Cindy Crawford hosted the event, providing backstage interviews with the day's performers.
 To raise awareness for the cause, 100,000 red ribbons and 40,000 red scarves were distributed to fans entering the venue.

 An onstage introduction from the surviving members of Queen opened the show.
 The concert then commenced with opening sets from Metallica, Extreme, Def Leppard, Bob Geldof, Spinal Tap, and Guns N' Roses.
 Prerecorded performances from U2 and Mango Groove were also shown.
 Elizabeth Taylor was introduced to the stage via satellite by Ian McKellen, and she spoke to the audience about AIDS prevention.

-Queen's set began with a video montage of Mercury's call and response interactions with his audiences.
-Their performance featured the surviving Queen members playing with guest singers and guitarists, including Joe Elliott, Slash, Roger Daltrey, Tony Iommi, Zucchero Fornaciari, Gary Cherone, James Hetfield, Robert Plant, Paul Young, Mike Moran, Seal, Lisa Stansfield, David Bowie, Annie Lennox, Phil Collen, Ian Hunter, Mick Ronson, George Michael, Elton John, Axl Rose, John Jones and Liza Minnelli.
+Queen's set began with a video montage of Mercury's call-and-response interactions with his audiences.
+Their performance featured the surviving Queen members playing with guest singers and guitarists, including Joe Elliott, Slash, Roger Daltrey, Tony Iommi, Zucchero Fornaciari, Gary Cherone, James Hetfield, Robert Plant, Paul Young, Mike Moran, Seal, Lisa Stansfield, David Bowie, Annie Lennox, Phil Collen, Ian Hunter, Mick Ronson, George Michael, Elton John, Axl Rose, John Jones, and Liza Minnelli.